 Notes For Gluten-Free Dining in Waikiki

-- For the safest experience for Celiac-friendly dining, call the restaurant ahead of time and tell them about your allergy after you make a reservation.
+- For the safest experience for Celiac-friendly dining, call the restaurant ahead of time and tell them about your allergy when you make a reservation.
 This way, they will assign you a waiter who knows what they’re talking about.

 - You can also always ask to review the gluten-free menu options when making a reservation over the phone.
+In my experience, every one of these restaurants is lovely and accommodating to all allergies.

 - If you are ordering gluten-free items at the same time as other dishes containing gluten (for example, if certain family members can’t have gluten but others can), ask the kitchen to prepare the gluten-free items first.
 This decreases the risk for cross-contamination.